simonmichael/hledger/hledger/hledger.m4.md

 - `C` or `Cash`			(a subtype of Asset, indicating [liquid assets][CCE] for the [cashflow] report)
 - `V` or `Conversion`	(a subtype of Equity, for conversions (see [Cost reporting](#cost-reporting)).)

+Subaccounts inherit their parent's type, or they can override it.
 Here is a typical set of account type declarations:

 ```journal